COVID-19 pandemic prompts recent newcomers to leave Canada for their home countries

 While the pandemic has also driven down immigration to Canada by about 40 per cent in 2020 compared to 2019, the Liberal government announced in October that Canada is seeking to admit upwards of 1.2 million new permanent residents in the next three years, including 401,000 this year.

-But this number seems optimistic as travel restrictions and the sharp economic downtown remain.
+But this number seems optimistic as travel restrictions and the sharp economic downtown continue.

 “I doubt they will hit their target this year,” Falconer said.

-A spokesman for Immigration Minister Marco Mendicino said the government is very confident it will meet it immigration targets in the next three years.
+A spokesman for Immigration Minister Marco Mendicino said the government is very confident it will meet its immigration targets in the next three years.

 Falconer said the government is focusing on transitioning temporary residents in Canada to permanent status.